 Step-by-step: fixing settlement or washout under the patio (base and drainage)

 This is the heavier repair and it's where most people underestimate the work involved.
+For sand bedding, Unilock specifies that pipe runs should be set with the pipe 1/2 inch above the finished height (and 1/4 inch if using chip bedding) blank" rel="noopener noreferrer">pipe height should be 1/2 in above finished height for sand bedding.
 If your uneven spot is caused by settlement or washout, the steps for fixing the base and drainage will differ from simply resetting a few loose bricks.
 If you skip this and just reset the bricks over a failing base, the same spots will sink again within a season or two.

 Step-by-step: addressing edge issues and missing or washed-out joint material